pqrs-org/pqrs.org/sites/showyedge/content/en/docs/configuration/open-at-login/index.md

 ---
-title: "Open at login"
+title: 'Open at login'
 weight: 300
 ---

-You can launch ShowyEdge automaticaly at login.
+You can configure whether ShowyEdge launches at login in Settings.

 1. [Open Settings](../open-settings/).
 2. Enable `Open at login`.